 - My hips are higher in the water.

-- I look down, keeping my spine in line rather than having a slightly crookneck.
+- I look down, keeping my spine in line rather than having a slight crookneck.

 - My elbows are raised high on arm recovery rather than my arms skimming the water and creating drag.